 How to Create Warmer Shades of Black

-To create a warmer shade of black, simply choose a warm shade of brown (like burnt umber) as a base then mix with black.
+To make warmer shades of black, simply choose a warm shade of brown (like burnt umber) as a base then mix with black.
 The more brown you have, the warmer the black you're going to produce.

 How to Create Cooler Black Shades